adjust/unity_sdk/README.md

 ### 1. Get the SDK

 Download the latest version from our [releases page][releases].
-Download the unityPaackge in a folder of your choice.
+Download the unityPackge in a folder of your choice.

 ### 2. Add it to your project

-Open your project in the Unity Editor and navigate to Assets, Import Package.
-Click on Custom Package and select the downloaded unityPackage file.
+Open your project in the Unity Editor and navigate to `Assets → Import Package → Custom Package` and select the downloaded unityPackage file.

+![][import_package]

 ### 3. Integrate adjust into your app

 Add the prefab located at `Assets/Adjust.prefab` to the first scene.

-In the Inspector menu of the added prefab, replace `{YourAppToken}` with your App Token.
+Edit the parameters of the Adjust script in the Inspector menu of the added prefab.

+![][adjust_editor]

+Replace `{YourAppToken}` with your App Token.
 You can find in your [dashboard].

 You can increase or decrease the amount of logs you see by changing the value of `Log Level` to one of the following: